dynamicanupam/Skin-Cancer-Detection/README.md

 4. **Pooling Layers**: After each convolutional layer, a max-pooling layer (`MaxPooling2D`) is added to downsample the feature maps, reducing their spatial dimensions while retaining the most important information.
 Max-pooling helps in reducing computational complexity and controlling overfitting.

-5. **Dropout Layer**: A dropout layer (`Dropout`) with a dropout rate of 0.2 is added after the last max-pooling layer.
-Dropout is a regularization technique used to prevent overfitting by randomly dropping a fraction of the neurons during training.
+5. **Dropout Layer**: Dropout layers (`Dropout`) with specified dropout rates are added after each max pooling layer and dense layer to prevent overfitting by randomly dropping a fraction of the input units during training.

 6. **Flatten Layer**: The `Flatten` layer is added to flatten the 2D feature maps into a 1D vector, preparing the data for input into the fully connected layers.